mindspore-ai/docs/tutorials/experts/source_en/parallel/train_gpu.md

 In the preceding information,

-- `mode=GRAPH_MODE`: sets the running mode to graph mode for distributed training.
+- `mode=ms.GRAPH_MODE`: sets the running mode to graph mode for distributed training.
 (The PyNative mode does not support parallel running.)
 - `device_target="GPU"`: specifies device as GPU.
 - `init("nccl")`: enables NCCL communication and completes the distributed training initialization.
 - `get_rank()`: obtains the rank number of  the current process.